benjojo/hot-clone/README.md

 hot-clone
 ===

-This tool allows you to image a actively changing block device.
+This tool allows you to image an actively changing block device.
 Including the one the rootfs is stored on.

 ## Backup a device